IgniteUI/igniteui-xplat-docs/doc/en/components/charts/chart-types-pie.md

 - Treemap
 - Waterfall

-The Angular Pie Chart includes interactive features that give the viewer tools to analyze data, like:
+The $PlatformShort$ Pie Chart includes interactive features that give the viewer tools to analyze data, like:

 - Legends
 - Slice Explosion